Fiberglass Pools vs. Vinyl Liner Pools vs. Concrete Pools: An Honest Comparison

 - Low maintenance: The gelcoat surface of the fiberglass pool shell is nonporous.
-This inhibits the growth of algae and reduces the amount of sanitizing chemicals required to maintain the pool.
+This inhibits algae growth and reduces the amount of sanitizing chemicals required to maintain the pool.

-Little or no lifetime cost: 99% of the time, there is never any money invested in the shell of fiberglass pools.
-No vinyl liner to replace and no resurfacing.
+Little or no lifetime cost: 99% of the time, the shell of fiberglass pools needs no upkeep.
+There's no vinyl liner to replace and no resurfacing.

 - Built-in seats and steps: Most fiberglass swimming pool designs have seating, and all have steps incorporated into the shell of the pool.

 - Manufactured in a controlled environment: Fiberglass pools are built in the controlled climate of a factory.